Tired of popping fish oil pills? Get the optimal omega-3 dose for powerful results in a single serving.

-Seven years ago, when we first started producing Omega Cure liquid fish oil, few people recognized the term “full-spectrum.”
+When we first started producing Omega Cure® liquid fish oil in 2006, few people recognized the term “full-spectrum.”

 What was the ‘spectrum,’ they would ask.
 What was our Omega Cure ‘full’ of, compared to other omega-3 oils?
 Weren’t all fish oils essentially alike?

-Up until that point, few people — including omega-3 insiders and nutrition experts — had analyzed how the manufacturing process affected the nutritional value of the fish oil.
-Today, we know that proper handling and manufacturing is essential to not only preserving the freshness of the oil, but also the healthy ratio of fatty acids and important nutrient co-factors.
+Up until that point, few people — including omega-3 insiders and nutrition experts — had analyzed how the manufacturing process affected the health benefits of fish oil.
+Today, we know that proper handling and manufacturing are essential to preserving an oil’s freshness level, healthy fatty acid ratio and nutrient co-factors.

 Fish and natural fish oil contain a wide range of beneficial fatty acids.
-Besides featuring a cocktail of omega-3, 6, 7, 9, and 11 in the proper ratios, fish oil also contains about nine different types of named omega-3s – ranging from the popular EPA and DHA to the lesser known DPA, SDA, and the likes.
+Besides featuring a cocktail of omega-3, 6, 7, 9 and 11, fish oil also contains numerous types of omega-3s.
+This includes the popular EPA and DHA fatty acids, as well as lesser known omega-3s like DPA, ALA, SDA, and more.
 In addition, fish oil also provides a multitude of active co-factors that play important physiological roles.

 All of these fatty acids and their derivatives flourish in natural fish oil, providing a wide range of nutrients for the body to absorb and enjoy.
 In its natural state, fish oil should provide the same mix and fatty acid content as fish.
 But just as drinking filtered orange juice is not as healthy as eating a fresh orange, the more you process the oil, the less nutrients it eventually contains.

 This manufacturing method is designed to ‘beautify’ the fish oil.
-That is because when fish oil cools, it starts to congeal and clump together, creating a thick texture that some people find unappealing and more difficult to handle.
-To avoid the texture problem, omega-3 manufacturers almost always remove this bottom layer of the oil, and bottle just the clear, thin layer.
+That is because when fish oil cools, it starts to congeal and clump together, creating a thick texture that manufactures find more difficult to handle.
+To avoid the texture problem, omega-3 manufacturers almost always remove this thick layer of oil, and bottle just the clear, thin layer.

-What most manufacturers and consumers don’t know is that this so-called ‘ugly’ or congealed bottom layer of oil contains important nutrients.
+What most manufacturers and consumers don’t know is that this thick, congealed layer of oil contains important nutrients.
 When we analyzed the skimmed off portion of oil, we found that it was rich in omega-3s and healthy saturated fats.
-We started to suspect that by removing the congealed layer, the industry was in fact stripping the oil of beneficial nutrients.
-Perhaps this could explain why full-spectrum Omega Cure oil seemed to create more powerful physiological effects for our customers than what we would expect from reading omega-3 research reports.
+We started to suspect that by removing the congealed layer, the industry was in fact throwing out the baby with the bath water.
+Perhaps this could explain why full-spectrum Omega Cure seemed to create more powerful physiological effects for our customers than what we would expect from reading omega-3 research reports.

-A 1995 study from Iceland supports the idea that this congealed, discarded oil may actually benefit consumers.
+A study from Iceland supports the idea that this congealed, discarded oil may actually benefit consumers.
 The researchers analyzed the skimmed off portion of the fish oil and found that it contained “a vast variety” of beneficial fatty acids.
-Furthermore, the researchers found that this skimmed oil worked as an effective skin enhancer.
+Furthermore, the researchers found that this skimmed off fish oil had benefits for the skin.